Methodology

 The data is being collected to evidence the number and proportion of older care leavers who are requesting support from their local authority.
 As such, whereas information for younger care leavers is centred around the local authority contact around their birthday, the information collected on these older care leavers relates to the latest contact the young person made with the LA to request support, which could be at any point during the collection year.

-• We know that data is missing for 24 and 25-year-olds in North Northamptonshire and West Northamptonshire because linking in our system between these local authorities data pre- and post- LA reorganisation didn’t include older care leavers (who at the time of LA reorganisation we no longer expected to require further information)
+In 2023,the cohort of children for whom we expected data was generated using the historic data held within the CLA23 system.
+Analysing the data following the collection suggests that for some ages the figures may be an undercount – we know that data is missing for 24 and 25-year-olds in North Northamptonshire and West Northamptonshire because linking in our system between these local authorities data pre- and post- LA reorganisation didn’t include older care leavers (who at the time of LA reorganisation we no longer expected to require further information).

-We suspect the number of 24-year-olds could be undercounted by up to 3% and 25-year-olds could be undercounted by up to 10% (when comparing to the number of 20- and 21-year-old care leavers reported in 2019).
+In 2023 we suspect the number of 24-year-olds could be undercounted by up to 3% and 25-year-olds could be undercounted by up to 10% (when comparing to the number of 20- and 21-year-old care leavers reported in 2019).

 Respite/short-breaks